clemensro/thesis_fx_pred/README.md

-The Abstract and full Thesis can be seen in the pdf "Predicting_Foreign_Excange_Rates_with_Machine_Learning"
+The Abstract and full Thesis can be seen in the pdf "Predicting_Foreign_Excange_Rates_with_Machine_Learning".